Fast and principled simulations of the SIR model on temporal networks: Methods

 The duration of real infections is typically not exponentially distributed~\cite{vergu2010impact}, so this is not a choice made for realism, but to conform to the standard in static network epidemiology.
 If one would want the recovery times to follow a particular distribution other than exponential, there is no problem to just replace the exponential random numbers when obtaining a recovery time.
 (This is unlike static network epidemiology where using a different distribution of recovery rate demands a different algorithm.~\cite{masuda2018gillespie})

 Some papers use a fixed time for the infection duration~\cite{holme2015information,lee2012exploiting}.
-This does not simplify anything, is it not more realistic, and could cause unrealistic threshold effects (when a gap in the contacts is very close to $\delta$).
+This does not simplify anything, is it probably not more realistic, as realistic distributions of infectiousness tend to be peaked and skewed~\cite{krylova2013effects}.
+Furthermore, they could cause unrealistic threshold effects (when a gap in the contacts is very close to $\delta$).
 So since there are no major advantages with this approach, exponentially distributed infection times must be preferable.